-Bush said Anomali provides value for any organization across any industry vertical that is looking to leverage threat intelligence.
-Anomali’s ThreatStream Platform is used by 30% of the Fortune 100.
-Current customers also include 4 out of 5 major U.S. banks, as well as the Bank of England.
+Anomali says it provides value for any organization across any industry vertical that is looking to leverage threat intelligence.
+Anomali’s ThreatStream Platform is used by many the Fortune 100 companies and and banks.

 ThreatStream consumes both structured and unstructured data from hundreds of threat intelligence feeds, processing millions of Indicators of Compromise (IOCs).

 Anomali’s ThreatStream platform utilizes MACULA, a machine learning algorithm, to score and weight indicators and remove false positives.
 The ThreatStream platform automates traditionally manual data curation tasks.
 It also integrates with other security products, including SIEMs, firewalls, endpoint products and more.